St. Charles College (Maryland): History

 Charles Carroll of Carrollton (1737–1832) was a signer of the Declaration of Independence for Maryland.
-One of the wealthiest men in the Americas at that time and a newly elected delegate to the Second Continental Congress and the only Roman Catholic to vote on independence and sign the document, Carroll staked his fortune on the American Revolution.
+One of the wealthiest men in the Americas at that time and a newly elected delegate to the Second Continental Congress and the only Catholic to vote on independence and sign the document, Carroll staked his fortune on the American Revolution.
 After the Revolution, Carroll became president of the Maryland Senate in the General Assembly and divided his time between the family mansion and estate Doughoregan Manor in western Anne Arundel County (later Howard County), near Ellicott Mills on the upper Patapsco River, and Annapolis.
 One of his most important tasks he said was when he helped lay the "first stone" for the new technology of transportation, the Baltimore and Ohio Railroad on Independence Day, July 4, 1828, west of the city near modern Halethorpe.
 At his death in 1832, he was the last surviving signer of the Declaration of Independence and was laid to rest with other Carrolls in the crypt at the family chapel at Doughoregan.

-In 1784 Charles bought Marys Lott, a 75 acre farm from Jacob Burgoon, a Catholic immigrant from Alsace-Lorraine, France, who came to America in about 1745 and settled in Elkridge, Maryland.
+In 1784, Charles bought Marys Lott, a 75 acre farm from Jacob Burgoon, a Catholic immigrant from Alsace-Lorraine, France, who came to America in about 1745 and settled in Elkridge, Maryland.
 Jacob and his wife Elizabeth were indentured servants, Jacob working as a cordwainer (shoemaker).
 They had bought Marys Lott in 1762.
 They had eight children, and after selling Marys Lott they moved to a farm in what is now Carroll County, Maryland.
 Marys Lott became part of the land later given for St. Charles College.

 Ambrose Maréchal (1764–1828), the future third Archbishop of Baltimore, and other Sulpician priests were frequent guests at Doughoregan, saying Mass there often and gaining the ear of the Charles Carroll.
 During subsequent years a request of land was made for a minor seminary.
 Carroll, however, denied the request because he felt he could not break up or donate any part of his patrimony.

 In 1830, Emily Caton MacTavish, favorite granddaughter of the Signer and sister of the "Three American Graces", convinced Carroll to give 253 acre to the Sulpician Fathers for the erection of a minor seminary — Saint Charles.
 She accomplished this by suggesting he donate land that he had bought during his lifetime.
 Included was Mary's Lott, aptly named for a gift to the Church, thought Carroll at the time.
 The college was incorporated on February 3, 1830, with the name "St. Charles" chosen for its benefactor, Charles Carroll.